-Filamentous algae was the dominant algae group across the survey locations.
+Filamentous algae was the dominant algae group across the survey locations, other macroalgae observed included Hydroclathrus, Sargassum, Padina, Caulerpa taxifolia, Zonaria and Sporochnus.
 Filamentous algae can proliferate under nutrient enriched conditions, leading to reductions in available light and loss of seagrass (Han and Liu 2014).
-Nutrient inputs into Moreton Bay originate from a range of sources including urban land, aquaculture, wastewater treatment and general catchment runoff which likely to promote filamentous algae productivity.
+Nutrient inputs into Moreton Bay originate from a range of sources including urban land, aquaculture, wastewater treatment and general catchment runoff which are likely to promote filamentous algae productivity.

+Epiphytes that grow on seagrass leaves include a range of small algae species.
+Like seagrass, these epiphytes are primary producers and therefore contribute to the productivity of seagrass meadows.
 However, if epiphyte cover becomes too high then this can restrict the light available to the seagrass, therefore limiting growth.
-Epiphyte cover was observed at 3% of Fisherman Island sites at an average cover of 12%.Like seagrass, different macroalgae species show great variation in distribution and cover over time and space.
+Epiphyte cover was observed at 7% of Fisherman Island sites, indicating an increase in 4% from the 2022 survey.
+Like seagrass, different macroalgae species show great variation in distribution and cover over time and space.